 Remember, it's not about listing every skill, but the right ones for the job you want.
 If you are strong in

-Here are ways to include this information:
+Here are some ways to show your leadership experience: